 graphTraversals property

-If a result object contains a graphs property (§3.24.15), or if its containing run object (§3.14) contains a graphs property (§3.14.14), then the result object MAY contain a property named graphTraversals whose value is an array of one or more unique (§3.7.2) graphTraversal objects (§3.35).
-If neither the result object nor its containing run object contains a graphs property, the graphTraversals property SHALL be absent.
+If a result object contains a graphs property (§3.24.15), or if theRun contains a graphs property (§3.14.14), then the result object MAY contain a property named graphTraversals whose value is an array of one or more unique (§3.7.2) graphTraversal objects (§3.35).
+If neither the result object nor theRun contains a graphs property, the graphTraversals property SHALL be absent.
 A graph traversal is a path through the code that visits one or more nodes in a specified graph.

 If graphTraversals is absent, it SHALL default to an empty array.